 The process of Exothermic Welding is a method of making electrical connections of copper to copper or copper to steel in which no outside source of heat or power is required.
 In this process, a special Welding material is placed into a high temperature resistant mold and ignited.

-The process of igniting the particles creates extremely high heat and molten metal (exothermic reaction) more than 2000 degree Celsius, and produces a molten metal slag.
+The process of igniting the particles creates extremely high heat and molten metal (exothermic reaction) up to 2000 degree Celsius, and produces a molten metal slag.
 This liquid copper metal flows into the Welding cavity, filling any available space and completes the Welding.
 The Welding is then allowed to cool and solidify before it is removed from the mold.
 The mold is ready for the next Welding after a brief cleaning with a brush.
 This entire process takes only seconds to complete.

 Exothermic Welding connections produce a permanent connection, superior in performance to any known mechanical or pressure type surface-to-surface contact connector.
 Because the connection produced is a molecular bond, an exothermic Welding connection will not loosen or increase in resistance over the lifetime of the installation.

 The Exothermic Welding System is a welding process that utilizes an exothermic reaction to permanently join metal connections.
 Exothermic Welding uses a light-weight, clamp-on graphite mold to safely position and contains any weld required.
 The exothermic reaction creates an intense miniature furnace with temperatures exceeding 2,500 °F, instantly producing molten metal which flows into the weld cavity, filling any available space.
 After waiting adequate time after the initial process, the mold can be released and the finished connection removed.

 - 1. It guarantees the most common connections not only between copper cables but also for Welding tapes and metallic pieces made of brass, stainless steel, and copper coated steel earth rods.
 Current carrying (fusing) capacity equal to or greater than the conductor.